Rubis Renewable Diesel -FAQs

 There are no tax incentives currently in the Channel Islands relating to 2nd generation biofuels.

-Rubis are currently supplying Sion Garage (Jersey) and direct to businesses for their fleets vehicles.
+Rubis are currently supplying Sion Garage (Jersey), Falles Airport (Jersey) and Forest Road Garage (Guernsey) and direct to businesses for their fleets vehicles.